xPlodeBoi/Marsal/README.md

 Join the discord server linked above to get support, see upcoming features, or to test the bot!

 **Marsal** is a simple-to-use Discord bot based off of [JDA](https://github.com/DV8FromTheWorld/JDA).
-From sending Twitch.tv notifications to playing music, and from pulling anime theme songs off of [Themes.moe](https://themes.moe) to temporarily muting troublemakers, Marsal can do a lot for your server.
+From sending Twitch.tv notifications to playing music.

 ## Can I just add Marsal to my server?